 - Vanillin – 1 pinch (optional)

-Berries and bark can be bought in a pharmacy store.
+Berries and chips can be bought in a stores.
 Adding honey makes the infusion milder and adds a slight honey flavor.
 It’s important to go east with vanillin, so the drink will have only hints of it.

 Cognac from Vodka Recipe